Applications due Thursday, May 16, 2024, 11:59 PM ET

 • must be a U.S. citizen or permanent resident

-• may not have outstanding commitments to this commissioning program, or to New Jazz Works
+• may not have outstanding commitments to this commissioning program or to another active CMA commissioning project or grant

 • may be a member of the applicant’s ensemble